karanam61/Detecting-Web-attacks-/Challenges/Challenge3.md

 style="width:6.5in;height:3.26389in"
 alt="A screenshot of a computer AI-generated content may be incorrect." />

-d2ViYWRtaW46VzNiNERtMW4=

-That string is just Base64.
-Decoded, it reads:
+The string `d2ViYWRtaW46VzNiNERtMW4=` is just **Base64**.
+Decoding it gives

 webadmin:W3b4Dm1n

-So it looks like a username/password combo.
-If you pulled this from somewhere, you might want to treat it as sensitive — because humans love the brilliant idea of hiding credentials in Base64 as if attackers don’t know how to run base64 -d.
+That’s a username/password combo.
+If this shows up in logs or traffic, treat it as sensitive.
+Base64 isn’t encryption — it’s just an encoding.
+Attackers know how to run `base64 -d` in a second, so hiding creds like this is pointless.

 <img src="./media4/media/image10.png"
 style="width:6.5in;height:2.58403in"